openjdk/jtreg/src/share/doc/javatest/regtest/faq.md

 The equivalent of `@enablePreview` can be set on all the tests in a directory and its subdirectories by configuring an entry for `enablePreview` in the `TEST.properties` file in an enclosing directory.
-Any value set in a `TEST.properties` file can be overriden in individual tests by using `@enablePreview`.
+Any value set in a `TEST.properties` file can be overridden in individual tests by using `@enablePreview`.

 --------